donottalk/drafts-documentation/beta-changelog.md

 title: Changelog
 ---

+#### v0.9.1.2

+- **New:** Run Drafts 4 Action step.
+Takes template and action name, and executes in Drafts 4 via callback.
+Useful for step types not currently supported in Drafts 5.
+- **Change:** Using the "Drafts 5: Add as callback" migration option from Drafts 4 will generate an action which uses the new "Run Drafts 4 action" step.
+- **Change:** A few tweaks hoping to eliminate the issue where the checkboxes do not appear when entering select mode in draft and action lists.
+- **Fix:** Prevent sidebar gestures from triggering when text selection is changing.
+- **Fix:** Case where lost network connection could leave sync paused until the app restarted.
+- **Fix:** Improve tap zones for Select/Operations buttons.

+#### v0.9.1.1

+- **Change:** Reworked some of the messaging between the Watch and iPhone apps.
+If the phone is connected, changes on the Watch should be much more immediate.
+- **Change:** General improvements to Find & Replace, including display of line numbers and truncation of longer strings in results.
+- **Fix:** Re-ordering action groups would not save correctly in some cases.
+- **Fix:** Results of arrange mode not immediately saved.
+- **Fix:** Save draft before displaying appearance settings.
+- **Fix:** Prevent extended keyboard row from appearing in link mode.

 #### v0.1.1.86

 - **New:** Landscape orientation support on iPhone is back.
 I punted a bit on the notch, but I don't feel too bad about it.